erlang/otp/system/doc/general_info/deprecations_29.md

 `ssl_dist_optfile` flag should be used to configure TLS for Erlang distribution and most options can only be configured that way anyway.

+### SSH `zlib` Compression Algorithm

+The `zlib` compression algorithm in the SSH application is deprecated.
+Use `none` or `zlib@openssh.com` instead.
+The `zlib` algorithm has not been included in the default algorithms for some time and is scheduled for removal in OTP 30.0.